 Haha!
 What kind of question is that, grasshopper?
 I don’t know the answer.

-But I can share the two that helped me get started.
+But I can share the two that helped me get started, and one or two I listen to now.

 The Partially Examined Life

 Between 3 and 6 people participate in a conversation covering selected readings.
 Most of them have a degree in philosophy but don’t do it for a living, so their knowledge and depth of insight are great, but it is also clear they don’t share the same opinions, which helps keep it relevant.

 Stephen West is my hero.
 Each one of his podcasts is beginner-friendly and breaks down complex topics in an understandable, often humorous way.

-A critical theory podcast that references Hegel a lot, but focuses on the more edgy and difficult post-modern thinkers, such as Deleuze, Guattari, Bataille, Foucault, as well as much more contemporary thinkers like Mark Fisher and Nick Land.
+A critical theory podcast that references Hegel a lot, but focuses on the more edgy and difficult post-modern thinkers, such as Deleuze, Guattari, Bataille, Foucault, as well as more contemporary thinkers like Mark Fisher, Catherine Malibou, and Nick Land.